Spinor Bose-Einstein condensates: Topological excitations

 The magnetic monopole was originally envisaged as a magnetic analogue of the quantized electric charge:

 where $g$ denotes the strength of the magnetic monopole.
-The solution of this equation is easily found to be ${\bm B}=g{\bm r}/r^3$ and the corresponding vector potential is given by
+The solution to this equation is found to be ${\bm B}=g{\bm r}/r^3$ and the corresponding vector potential is given by

-where $(r,\theta,\varphi)$ are the polar coordinates and ${\bm e}_\varphi$ is the unit vector in the $\varphi$-direction.
-The vector potential (\ref{vectorA}) reproduces the magnetic field (\ref{Bfield}), except on the positive $z$-axis along which the magnetic field exhibits a singularity called the Dirac string:
+where $(r,\theta,\varphi)$ are the polar coordinates and $\hat{\bm e}_\varphi$ is the unit vector in the $\varphi$-direction.
+The vector potential (\ref{vectorA}) reproduces the magnetic field (\ref{Bfield}), except on the positive $z$-axis along which the magnetic field exhibits a singularity called the Dirac string.
+In fact, taking the rotation of (\ref{vectorA}), we obtain

-where ${\bm e}_z$ is the unit vector along the $z$-direction.
+where $\hat{\bm e}_z$ is the unit vector along the $z$-direction, and $\Theta(z)$ is the Heaviside unit step function.

 The Dirac monopole can be created in the ferromagnetic phase of a spin-1 BEC~\cite{Savage2003}.
-Substituting $\phi\rightarrow -\varphi$, $\alpha\rightarrow\varphi$, and $\beta\rightarrow\theta$ in Eq.~(\ref{eqSCB88}), we obtain
+Substituting $\phi= -\varphi$, $\alpha=\varphi$, and $\beta=\theta$ in Eq.~(\ref{eqSCB88}), we obtain